durianh96/InvNet-GSM/README.md

 # Inventory Network Optimization (InvNet) GSM-Lab

-This library is based on our paper:
+This library is part of an open source project called InvNet(to add link), and it is based on our paper:

 - Huang D, Yu J, Yang C, Optimizing large-scale inventory networks: An iterative decomposition approach (Revision at EJOR).